 * Cap - rounded sleeves, just covering shoulders.

-* Fitted point - long, fitted sleeves that come to a point over t
+* Fitted point - long, fitted sleeves that come to a point over the hand.

 * Juliet - long, fitted sleeves with puffy shoulders.